galfas/flights-api/README.md

 It will launch your container, to test it  you will need to discovery the container IP and then just access it via browser in the port 8080.

-The command *docker-machine ip* will return your IP and then you can access the api via browser:
+The command *docker-machine ip* will return your IP and then you can access the API via browser:

 (supposing that the container IP is 192.168.99.100)